wessport/Geoalchemist/content/post/SQL_Basics_WHERE.md

 Because we only included the text manipulation function `LOWER` in the where clause and not in the `SELECT ` clause, the "GREEN MAN BREWERY" was returned in its default case instead of lower case.

-Sometimes we don't have an exact value we're looking for.
-In those search cases we need to use conditional operators.
+If we have any uncertainty surrounding case when searching inside a particular table, most DBMS have text manipulation functions such as `UPPER` and `LOWER` that we can use to temporarily convert text to one case or another.

+{{< alert success no-icon >}}
+**Database Management System** (**DBMS**) is the software used to manage a database and the engine for executing your SQL queries.
+For example Oracle, PostgreSQL, MySQL, etc.
+{{< /alert >}}

 {{< alert info >}}
-The `WHERE` clause can also be used with `UPDATE`, `INSERT`, and `DELETE` commands, but more on this later.
+The **WHERE** clause can also be used with **UPDATE**, **INSERT**, and **DELETE** commands, but more on this later.
 {{< /alert >}}

 ------

 ## Conditional Operators ##

-Conditional operators allow us to expand our search criteria beyond exact values.
+Sometimes we don't have an exact value we're looking for.
+In those search cases we need to use conditional operators.
+They allow us to expand our search criteria beyond exact values.

 Here are some of the most common conditional operators you'll encounter.